TheJacksonLaboratory/nf-tenx/README.md

 and probeset paths.
 For now, just look in `modules/assay-type.nf` to see what cli options are utilized.

+Check out the example samplesheets under the `examples` directory.

 ### Things not to do:
 -   No YAML multipage documents